 Did it work?

-As time progressed, markets globally started to stabilize, equities are now back to pre-Covid levels or even higher, currencies are also back to pre-Covid levels and the global economy is growing, however, it is not at pre-Covid levels as certain sectors have yet to reopen or have set at specific levels.
+As time progressed, markets globally started to stabilize, equities are not just back to pre-Covid levels, they are at all time highs, currencies are also back to pre-Covid levels and the global economy is growing, however, it is not at pre-Covid levels as certain sectors have yet to reopen or have set at specific levels.

-Restaurants can have only 50% capacity, hair salons, movie theaters are now just opening, these are just a few of the businesses that have been affected severely by the pandemic.
+Restaurants are allowed clients that are double vaccinated and are wearing a mask, hair salons, movie theaters are now open under the same guidelines depending on what the local laws are, these are just a few of the businesses that have been affected severely by the pandemic.
 Airlines are now examining passengers before getting on board the plane and are demanding that passengers wear masks as well.
 At the time of this article a leading pharmaceutical company has released a rapid Covid-19 test which will cost $5 and have a result within fifteen minutes.If effective this will allow the travel industry to open up more especially airlines.
 Countries will allow visitors that have been tested and may remove the self-isolation requirements.
 Currencies have also come back, some countries such as Argentina, Peru, Turkey, Indonesia had imposed regulated limits on buying foreign currencies, but these have been subsequently removed.

-Governments have relaxed international transfers at the business to business level, however, they imposed further measures to ensure that their domestic banking systems are fully prepared should there be a second wave and possible economic shutdown.
+Governments have relaxed international transfers at the business to business level, however, they imposed further measures to ensure that their domestic banking systems are fully prepared should there be a total fourth wave and possible economic shutdown.

 The Currency Swings

-On February 12th, 2020, the USDCAD was 1.3266, one month later at the height of the pandemic, it was 1.4500, and at the time of this writing its 1.3121 and you have to check the latest currency rates if you want to know what is the rates right now.
+On February 12th, 2020, the USDCAD was 1.3266, one month later at the height of the first wave of the pandemic, it was 1.4500, and at the time of this writing its 1.2580 and you have to check the latest currency rates if you want to know what are the rates right now.
 Not only has it come back to pre-Covid levels, it’s actually stronger.
 It should be noted that it took five months to come back, and one month to go lower.
-USDCAD fluctuations from late June to September based on Gold Price data is illustrated below.
+USDCAD fluctuations from late June to April 2021 based on Gold Price data illustrated below.